City Relocation Overview

 What the current score suggests

-Boise, ID has a stronger city-level safety profile than many comparable markets, though neighborhood conditions still vary.
-The main risks in this area are relatively manageable compared with many parts of the country, though residents should still consider cost pressure, neighborhood-level variation, and local infrastructure gaps.
+Boise, ID has a mixed safety profile.
+Some areas will feel more stable and residential, while others may require more careful neighborhood selection.
+The main environmental and weather risks in this area are relatively manageable compared with many parts of the country, though residents should still be aware of cost pressure, neighborhood-level variation, and local infrastructure gaps.

 What movers should do next